viperproject/gobra-book/src/01/termination.md

 ## Termination of loops
 A common case is that we iterate over an array with an increasing loop variable `i`, as seen in the function `LinearSearch`.
-We can easily construct a termination measure that decreases instead by subtracting `i` from the array's length.
+We can construct a termination measure that decreases instead by subtracting `i` from the array's length.
 ``` go verifies
 // @ ensures found ==> 0 <= idx && idx < len(arr) && arr[idx] == target
 // @ ensures !found ==> forall i int :: {arr[i]} 0 <= i && i < len(arr) ==> arr[i] != target